Amrisha7/Job_Market_Analysis/README.md

 ### The Skill Multiplier: Adding Power BI expands the fresher job market by 25.4%, making it the most effective "career-opening" skill for SQL users.

-### The Salary Ceiling: Entry-level pay peaks at 11.94 LPA, but requires a shift toward Machine Learning and Cloud (AWS/Linux).
+### The Salary Ceiling: Entry-level pay peaks at 11.94 LPA,but requires a shift toward Machine Learning and Cloud (AWS/Linux).

 ### Geographic Sweet Spot: Kolkata currently offers the highest average salary (7.23 LPA) for this skill set, followed closely by Delhi.